Neutral atom scattering based mapping of atomically thin layers: Introduction

 \section{Introduction}

 Developments in microscopy and imaging techniques have made a profound impact on our understanding of a wide range of physical phenomena.
-The variety of microscopy techniques developed over the years is impressive – such as the light microscope \cite{Murphy}, sub $\mathrm{\AA}$ level resolution electron microscopes \cite{ernst,gao2019real} surface probe techniques such as atomic force \cite{rugar1990atomic, eaton2010atomic} and scanning tunneling microscopes \cite{binnig1982surface, binnig1983scanning}, to name a few.
-A relatively recent addition to this gamut of microscopy techniques is based on scattering of low energy neutral atoms from surfaces and is referred to as `Neutral Atom Microscopy' (NAM) \cite{witham, barr1, allison}.
-This technique offers several unique advantages and is a promising addition to the existing toolkit of microscopy techniques.
-In this regard, two key features are worth highlighting: Firstly, kinetic energy of the incident neutral atoms used as probe typically lie in the range of 10 to 200 meV.
-Being an order of magnitude smaller than typical chemical bond energies ($\sim$ few eV), this acts as a soft and non-destructive probe \cite{toennies, holst_chapter}, particularly suited for imaging delicate surface structures.
-Secondly, it is an universally applicable technique using which a wide range of surfaces, including conducting, insulating, magnetic, optically transparent, to name a few, can be probed directly without any elaborate sample preparation.
+The variety of techniques developed over the years is impressive – such as the light microscope \cite{Murphy}, sub-$\mathrm{\AA}$ level resolution electron microscopes \cite{ernst,gao2019real}, surface probe techniques such as atomic force and scanning tunneling microscopes \cite{rugar1990atomic, eaton2010atomic,binnig1982surface, binnig1983scanning}, to name a few.
+A relatively recent addition to this gamut of microscopy techniques is Neutral Atom Microscopy (NAM) / Scanning Helium Microscopy (SHeM), when neutral atoms / He atoms are used as an incident probe \cite{allison_2003, witham, barr_RSI, witham_NAM_2014}.
+Its foundations lie in the scattering of low energy neutral atoms from surfaces, an area pioneered by Stern and co-workers many decades ago \cite{estermann_Stern1930}.

-Current interests in this area of research comprise of developing methods to increase the spatial resolution, understanding different contrast generating mechanisms and explore the range of applicability of these techniques.
-Several proposals for enhancing spatial resolution of NAM exist, ranging from using atom interferometry with precisely fabricated zone plates \cite{toennies_1999, holst_zone_plate,holst_fresnal}, atomic mirrors \cite{holst_mirror, farias_2008, ellipsoidal_mirror} to the simple pin hole configurations \cite{witham, barr1}.
-Several interesting contrast generation mechanisms have been identified till date.
-Topographical contrast, arising due to the changes in the diffused elastic scattered flux detected as a function of the geometrical variations on the surface \cite{allison}.
-Chemical contrast \cite{barr2}, attributed to inelastic scattering of incident He atoms with surface phonons, and diffraction contrast, arising from atomic diffraction from crystalline surfaces.

-An interesting area that is largely unexplored is the applicability of NAM methods for imaging thin films, especially those made up of two dimensional materials.
-Given the highly surface specific nature of atom scattering process and the fact that it is a soft and non destructive technique, makes NAM highly suitable for such studies.
-Furthermore, films of two dimensional materials are expected to be relatively chemically inert.
-Hence, elaborate in situ sample preparation and cleaning methods, commonly used in surface science experiments, are not needed in order to prepare a well defined surface.
-This aspect is very promising for studying mechanistic aspects of the atom scattering process and contrast generation using relatively less stringent experimental conditions.